-To get more information on the status of your corporation, it is best that you contact the secretary of state where your LLC was created and seek legal services from a credible law firm.
+You can check your LLC status by contacting the secretary of state where your LLC was created and seeking legal services from a credible law firm.

 Some states provide online account tracking to check the status, but there are plenty of others that only allow you to track everything after you send them a request for this information.

-- You can also send a request for account tracking by sending an email or letter to the state office.
-However, this process may take time, and some states actually ask for fees every time you request for information.
+You can also request account tracking by emailing or lettering the state's office.
+However, this state office process may take time, and some states ask for fees whenever you request information.

-- Call the state's office and ask to speak to a representative to help track down this information.
-However, depending on the time of day you call, it may take days or weeks before you get in touch with someone to check the status.
+Call the state's office and ask to speak to a representative to help track down this information.

-If you want further information on your LLC's business history, you can request a Certificate of Good Standing .
+If you want further information on your LLC's business history, request a Certificate of Good Standing .

 You can request this certificate by sending a letter or email to the Secretary of State or the registered office's address.

-If your LLC is in good standing as per the state regulations but have been inactive for three consecutive years, it will be considered as being revoked.
+If your LLC is in good standing as per the state regulations but has been inactive for three consecutive years, it will be considered as being revoked.

 Send legal documents via registered mail to your Secretary of State and request to reinstate your status.